 And there’s also a big shift in what’s considered culturally appropriate to put on grave markers.
 One example is a marker in a church cemetery in Stuarts Draft with the inscription “I told you I was sick.”
 Or one in Waynesboro that says “It’s been real.
 It’s been fun.
 But it hasn’t been real fun.”

-People will put elaborate tributes to the Pittsburgh Steelers or Washington Redskins on grave stones.
+People will put elaborate tributes to the Pittsburg Steelers or Washington Redskins on grave stones.
 People will wheel their Harley Davidsons into a studio to have them photographed and turned into a laser etching.
 We just haven’t seen that degree of personal expression on grave markers until very recently.

 Does this cut across cultural lines?
 Or is it more of a white or middle-class phenomenon?